tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - GSI's are an alternative view on the base table with alternative PK and SK they have their own RCU and WRU and can be created at any time
 - GSI's are sparse, only items which have values in the new PK and optional SK are added
 - GSI's are always eventually consistent, replication between base and GSI is Asynchronous

+#### DynamoDB - Considertions

+- Careful with projection (ALL, KEYS_ONLY, INCLUDE)
+- Queries on attributes NOT projected are expensive
+- Use GSIs as default, LSI only when strong consistency is required
+- Use indexes for alternative access patterns